Boundary of consolidation in the fiscal year ended March 31, 2025

 Boundary: HD, SPE, GA, FT, PE, AS, IP, BEX*

-*SCREEN Business Expert Co., Ltd. (BEX) is a special subsidiary company under Japan's employment ratio system for people with disabilities.
+* SCREEN Business Expert Co., Ltd. (BEX) is a special subsidiary company to promote the employment of people with disabilities.

 Note: Figures are based on the “Report on Employment of Disabled Persons,” which is reported to the Minister of Health, Labor and Welfare, as of June 1 of each year.